Review: BELZEBUTH (2017) – Cinepocalypse 2019

 Previously known for his comedies’ director Emilio Portes serves notice early that Belzebuth is a major change of pace.
 The film has barely begun when a nurse locks herself in a maternity ward and starts hacking newborns to death.
 Then cuts her own throat.
 One of the victims is the son of Detective Emmanuel Ritter (Joaquín Cosio) who loses not only his child but his wife as well.

 Five years later, Ritter is called to investigate another mass killing of children.
 A 9th grader kills 33 kindergartners before shooting himself.
 Partnered with a “Paranormal Forensics” expert from the FBI Ivan Franco (Tate Ellington, The Endless, Sinister 2).
-As the mass killings increase their investigation leads to the disgraced and excommunicated Father Vasilio Canetti ( Tobin Bell, Saw, Manson Family Vacation).
+As the mass killings increase, their investigation leads to the disgraced and excommunicated Father Vasilio Canetti ( Tobin Bell, Saw, Let Us In).